fbef0102/Game-Private_Plugin/README.md

     * Ask price before deal
     * I won't repeat any questions or steps that have been already mentioned in manual
     * Extra new request or new function, extra payment
+      * If you don't agree I sell new request or new function after finish, then don't bother me
     * Half-Year warranty since deal, fix any bug for free
       * Exception: Bug is caused by other plugin conflict.
       * If the updated version has new extra content, add small payment, no need to re-buy full price again